kernelim/linux/redhat/rhdocs/README.md

 do not require the approve of the maintainer, MR authors are encouraged to add the maintainer for an approve.

-4. Any MR adding or modifying a devel-sst field requires the approval from the subsystem maintainer.
+4. Any MR adding or modifying other fields (devel-sst, status, jira, etc.) requires the approval from the subsystem maintainer.

-5. Any MR adding a or modifying a qe-sst field requires the approval from a member of the QE SST being added.

 MR authors, reviewers, and maintainers should discuss disagreements about ownership or role changes with their management.